-The day to day management of the charity is delegated to the Chief Executive, who is supported by a competent and experienced team which includes the Development and Communications Manager; Finance and Resources Manager.
+The day-to-day management of the charity is delegated to the Chief Executive, who is supported by a competent and experienced team which includes a Finance and Resources Manager, a Concerts Administrator, and an Outreach and Engagement Coordinator.

 The remuneration of the Chief Executive is approved by the Trustees.
 All Trustees give their time freely and no Trustee received remuneration during the year.